oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The GNU Compiler Collection includes front ends for C, C++, Objective-C, Fortran, Java, and Ada, as well as libraries for these languages (libstdc++, libgcj,...).

-**URL**
+**More Information**

 https://gcc.gnu.org/

 **Available Versions**::

+    10.3.0
+    8.1.0
     9.3.0
-    8.1.0
-    7.3.0
     8.2.0
-    10.3.0
-    8.3.0
     11.2.0
     10.2.0
+    7.3.0
+    8.3.0

 GConf